Mental Skills for Rock Climbing

 Despite climbing being a high risk sport where mental control is paramount to not only success but at times out safety, rock climbing instructional manuals have often been woefully thin on real help.
 The author studied Sport Science and Sport Psychology to Master’s level and offers up real mental skills advice from a background of evidence based interventions from a whole host of sports.
 As such these lessons are among the best advice available.

-Attributes for Psychological Skills for Rock Climbing
+Attributes for Mental Skills for Rock Climbing

 The ability to analyse and question how you climb is a key part to improving in nearly every possible area you can train from the TTPPS (Technical, Tactical, Physical, Psychological & Safety parts of climbing performance).